TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

   - All the work would be done in Python.

-  - Statistical and Mathematical analytics tools would be developed to accomodate large data sets.
+  - Statistical and Mathematical analytics tools would be developed to accommodate large data sets.

   - Introduction of simple Machine Learning tools.

-  - All changes would be commited to the "master" branch in the CuPy github repository.
+  - All changes would be committed to the "master" branch in the CuPy GitHub repository.

 ## CuPy: Pre-GSoc Project Commits, Pull Requests and Issues and Community Work